NAME

 a + b

-Returns the sum of polynomials a and b, reduced modulo the modulus polynomial.
+Returns the sum of a and b, reduced modulo the shared modulus.
+Both operands must share the same modulus polynomial.
+If b is a scalar (non-PolynomialMod), it is added to the constant term after reduction.

 Aliases: add